pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 from commons theory during the workshop, and to use theory to design the commons from the top down.
-But thanks to the thoughts of a few other people, we decided on the later, to leave it completely up to the participants to design the future.
+But thanks to the thoughts of a few other people, we decided on the later, to leave it completely up to the participants to design the future, however they saw it.
 We really had no clue to how it would turn out, and whether or not any consensus at all would exist in the end.

 A big lesson that I learned in these early preparations was the importance, and I would even say the _critical role_, of a positive attitude.
 What if the